samirak93/iCXMedia_DS/readme.md

 Total Variance 0.997368053105751
 ```

-For this clustering, I've included the `classes` feature as well in order to identify
+**Note:** For this clustering problem, I've included the variable `classes` as a feature
-similar children across different classes i.e:- Some children might have similar
+in order to identify similar children across different classes i.e:- Some children
-features/attributes even though they might be tagged under a different class.
-So
+might have similar features/attributes even though they might be tagged under a different
-in order to identify that pattern, I've included `classes` in the features.
+class.
+So in order to identify this pattern, variable `classes` is considered as a feature.

 ----

 <a name='DE'/>

-#### Clustering - Dendrogram (find no of clusters):
+#### Hierarchical Clustering - Dendrogram:

-So once the feature size has been reduced to a better scale, I'm using a `hierarchical
+Once the feature size has been reduced to a better scale, I'm using a `hierarchical
 clustering (Agglomerative)` to find the cluster for each child.

 The main reason for using Hierarchical clustering compared to other options are:

 - In this data set, it's ideal to not just cluster children but also find the distance
 or similarity between each child or cluster.
 This would provide us information as to which
-child is similar to another and maybe drill up/down to next cluster groups.
+child is similar to another and maybe drill up/down to nearby cluster groups.
 - The hierarchy helps us to find similar sub-groups within each group, which could
-maybe help doctors/ SME's to find different patterns within each group and also find
+help doctors/ SME's to find different patterns within each group and also find
 interaction of these groups to each other.
-- For example, if 2 children have fever, they might be in same cluster and closer.
+- For example, if 2 children have fever, they might be in same cluster (could be the lowest starting cluster)
+and closer to each other.
 On the next level, you might have children who have more complicated disease.
-So if these
-2 children are closer to the other group, then doctor's could proactively identify these
+So if these 2 children are closer to the other complicated group, then doctor's could proactively identify
-2 children and stop them from going to worse condition.
+these 2 children and stop them from going to worse condition.
 - From the dataset perspective, the dataset is small and hence agglomerative clustering
 works perfectly and also plotting the dendrogram is easy and can help us identify similar
 groups within the dataset.

 But before starting to create the dendrogram, we'd have to find out the `linkage`
-type and `distance` metrics that are needed for the clustering.
+type and `distance` metrics that are needed for the clustering algorithm.

 Considering the different possible choices of linkage and distance metrics,
 the best choice was found out as below.